bitnami/charts/bitnami/keycloak/README.md

 <!--- app-name: Keycloak -->

-# Bitnami package for Keycloak
+# Bitnami Secure Images Helm chart for Keycloak

 Keycloak is a high performance Java-based identity and access management solution.
 It lets developers add an authentication layer to their applications with minimum effort.